 Apartment: Retro Port Douglas Apartments

 These apartments look like they’re straight out of an interior design magazine!
-The furniture and decor is attractive and light with a retro feel.
+The furniture and decor are attractive and light with a retro feel.
 There’s a heated outdoor pool that snakes past the buildings and palm trees for shade.
-The apartments are decked out with a full kitchen with SMEG appliances and free WiFi making you feel really at home.
+The apartments are decked out with a full kitchen, SMEG appliances, and free WiFi, making you feel really at home.
 All suites also have a terrace or patio area with a fun hanging seat to relax in.

 How to get to Port Douglas

 There are no direct flights to Port Douglas.
 The closest international airport to Port Douglas is that of Cairns.
-The drive from Cairns to Port Douglas takes about one hour and if you'll be road tripping in Queensland like we did, it's best to rent a car at the airport.
+The drive from Cairns to Port Douglas takes about one hour, and if you'll be road-tripping in far North Queensland as we did, it's best to rent a car at the airport.

 Getting to Port Douglas from Cairns by car is pretty easy, driving along a nice highway across the beautiful tropical North Queensland.

-If you plan in staying put, you can also book a ride on a shuttle bus to Port Douglas from the airport.
+If you plan on staying put, you can also book a ride on a shuttle bus to Port Douglas from the airport.

-Check Kayak for a good overview of flight prices and routes.
+Check Skyscanner for a good overview of flight prices and routes.

-The best time to go to Port Douglas
+The best time of year to visit Port Douglas

-And that's it!
-I hope this post gave you a good idea of what to do in Port Douglas as well as where to stay in Port Douglas.
+I hope this post gave you a good idea of what to do in Port Douglas, Australia, as well as where to stay.
 We definitely loved spending a few days in tropical North Queensland, and I’m sure you will too.

 PIN FOR LATER